What is your Goal, Vision or Dream?

 - What did you have on last weeks lists that you did not do?
 Do you carry it over to this week OR drop it?

-- Set a time once a month to do another review – ask yourself what you achieved last month and what you want to get done this month.
-People are never much good at giving themselves praise for what they HAVE done but find it all too easy to beat themselves up about what they have NOT done.
+- Set a time once a week or month to do a review – ask yourself what you achieved last week or last month and what you want to get done this week or month.
+People are never good at giving themselves praise for what they HAVE done but find it all too easy to beat themselves up about what they have NOT done.
+This is a great trait in learning to be demotivated!

-- Consider starting a journal to capture your thoughts from the day or week and use this as self-therapy or processing to reduce stress.
+- Consider starting a journal to capture your thoughts from the day or week and use this as self-therapy to process to reduce stress

 - Let go of GUILT – if you did not manage something, work out why.
 You are the one in control of all of this and feeling guilty will not serve you.